I am a human-centered designer passionate about the intersection of design, technology, and behavioral science.

-I love to travel and explore new cities with my husband, meet interesting people and learn different cultures and ways of living.
+I love to travel and explore new cities with my husband, meet interesting people and learn about different cultures and ways of living.

-Traveling consistently opens my eyes to the many perspectives and unique stories each person has to share, teaches me to challenge my assumptions and pushes me to strive for accessible, universal, human-centered design.
+Traveling consistently opens my eyes to the many perspectives and unique stories each person has to share, teaches me to challenge my assumptions, and pushes me to strive for accessible, universal, human-centered design.